drush211/Speedruns/Games/Super_Mario_64/Guides/70_Star_Route.md

   * Whomp
   * Easy Star
-  * Coins
+  * Coins - Fuck this Star
   * Owl
   * Use the Cannon
   * To the Top

 ## Ride the Slide Again (4th Split)

-  * Same as the Slip and Slide split
+  * Same as the Slip and Slide split, but get the opposite star of whichever one you got the first time.

 ## To the Sky (5th Split)